CWang24/SRAM_Part1/README.md

 # 2 Briefly explanation
-This is a 1024-bit SRAM with four 256-bit banks.
+This is a 1024-bit SRAM with four 256-bit banks. <br />
-1. I used the MSB four bits which are A5A4A3A2 for word line selecting, and LSB two bits which are A1A0 for bank selecting.
+1. I used the MSB four bits which are A5A4A3A2 for word line selecting, and LSB two bits which are A1A0 for bank selecting. <br />
 2. To save area in layout design and to reduce the wire delay, I did not arrange the bit lines consecutively (i.e. BL0, BL1, BL2 … BL63).
-Instead, I put together BLs which are going to converge into the same column MUX (i.e. BL0, BL16, BL32, BL48, BL1, BL17…).
+Instead, I put together BLs which are suppose to converge into the same column MUX (i.e. BL0, BL16, BL32, BL48, BL1, BL17,ect).<br />
-3. I put sense amplifier after the MUX, so I need only 16 of them instead of 64.
+3. I put sense amplifier after the MUX, so I need only 16 SAs instead of 64.<br />
 4. To ensure fast charging and discharging of the long word lines, I add an dedicated 4x inverter before each bank.
-Hence the output of row decoder are ~WLs instead of WL.
+Hence the output of row decoder are ~WLs instead of WL.<br />
-4. I used two level column MUX, which is 4-to-1, and I combined the read and write MUX together using all NMOSs and all PMOSs.
+5. I used two level column MUX, which is 4-to-1, and I combined the read and write MUX together using all NMOSs and all PMOSs.
 Hence the column decoder can be saved.
-Since the MUXs are put before the sense amplifier, the read MUX is all PMOSs and carefully sized so that it can pass delta V as low as 200mv within a short time.
+Since the MUXs are put before the sense amplifier, the read MUX is all PMOSs and carefully sized so that it can pass delta V as low as 200mv within a short time.<br />
-Sizing detail:
+Sizing detail:<br />
-SRAM cell: nMOS pulldowns: 600n/200n; pMOS pullups: 400n/300n; Access transistors: 400n /200n;
+SRAM cell: nMOS pulldowns: 600n/200n; pMOS pullups: 400n/300n; Access transistors: 400n /200n;<br />
-Write circuit:
+Write circuit: <br />
-Sense amplifier:
+Sense amplifier:<br />
 Precharge circuit:
 Row decoder: 4X NANDs(), 4X NORs, 4X inverters
 Output register: